heinzawaung-hack/MandalarLibrary/README.md

 # MandalarLibrary
 This app only works on Java 8,9,11 .
-You can use the whole source code.
+You can use the whole source code whatever you want.
 Here is .exe file for Windows 7,10.

 http://www.mediafire.com/file/zz3isb1ewu3v0mw/Library-BugFix.zip/file